-Vicky is a classical music professional engaged in an array of performance, managerial, educational and entrepreneurial activities.
-She is the Director of Akouson Classical Artists and in the agency's roster of pianists.
+Vicky is a classical pianist and a contemporary singer engaged in an array of performance, managerial, educational and entrepreneurial activities.
+She is the Director of Akouson Classical Artists and in the agency's artist roster.

-Vicky Yannoula is a classical music professional engaged in an array of performance, managerial, educational and entrepreneurial activities.
-In addition to her activities as a concert pianist, Vicky is Director of Akouson Classical Artists, Chief Executive and Music Summer School Director of the Hackney Youth Orchestras Trust and Deputy Head of Camden Music Service.
+Vicky Yannoula is a classical pianist and a contemporary singer engaged in an array of performance, managerial, educational and entrepreneurial activities.
+In addition to her activities as a concert pianist, Vicky is Director of Akouson Classical Artists and Chief Executive of the Hackney Youth Orchestras Trust.

 Vicky began receiving piano tuition in Corfu-Greece where she was born.
 She continued her piano studies at the National Conservatory of Athens and obtained her Piano Recital Diploma with Distinction and a Special Prize for Exceptional Performance.
 She holds a Bachelor in Music (Honours) and a Postgraduate Diploma in Performance from the Royal College of Music.
 She also holds a Masters in Performance course from Goldsmiths College, and worked with professor Ruth Nye, a former pupil of the renowned pianist Claudio Arrau.